plone-ve/volto-listing-block/README.md

 ## Features

 This package aims to provide a framework for more flexible listings for the Listing Volto block.
-It introduces the concepts of UniversalCard and UniversalItem, which are generic components governed by a designated "itemModel".
+It introduces the concept of UniversalCard, which is a generic component governed by a designated "itemModel".

 It provides several views and integrates with the Teaser Grid.